simonmichael/hledger/MANUAL.markdown

 ### File format compatibility

-hledger's file format is mostly identical with that of c++ ledger, with some features being accepted but ignored.
-(Eg modifier entries, periodic entries, metadata, per-posting cleared flags).
-There are also some subtle differences in parser behaviour (eg comments may be permissible in different places.)
+hledger's file format is mostly identical with that of c++ ledger, with some features being accepted but ignored (eg, modifier entries and periodic entries).
+There are subtle differences in parser behaviour, eg comments may be permissible in different places. hledger does not allow separate dates for individual postings, or AMT1=AMT2 or { } syntax.

-Generally, it's easy to keep a journal file that works with both hledger and c++ledger if you avoid the more esoteric syntax.
-Occasionally you'll need to make small edits to restore compatibility for one or the other.
+Generally, it's easy to keep a journal file that works with both hledger and c++ledger if you avoid these.
+Occasionally you'll need to make small adjustments to restore compatibility for one or the other.

-hledger does not allow separate dates for individual postings, unlike c++ ledger.

 (See also [usage issues](#usage-issues))